fbpx

 • Best Time To Visit: The weather is perfect from May through October, which allows visitors to enjoy the meditative, lush property to its fullest potential.

 A sense of peace immediately washes over you upon arrival at Shou Sugi Ban House, a secluded sanctuary and spa set among lush evergreen trees and tall grasses in the Hamptons of New York.
-The entire property is meant to replicate a Japanese bathhouse with meditative stone pathways that connect the property, guestrooms, fitness area, and spa with a zen-inducing list of amenities including daily yoga, meditation, and therapeutic sessions.
+The entire property is meant to replicate a Japanese bathhouse with meditative stone pathways that connect the property, guest rooms, fitness area, and spa with a zen-inducing list of amenities including daily yoga, meditation, and therapeutic sessions.
 The airy spaces promote an even deeper connection and grounding with nature, while the holistic programs provide a lens to healing the body inside and out.

 The Golden Isles, Georgia

 Once you catch a glimpse of the sunrise over the Atlantic or the sunset beneath the gentle lapping wetlands, you’ll understand why The Golden Isles of Georgia are indeed golden.
-The picturesque town of Brunswick is the main hub that will give you access to each of the five isles — Little St. Simon’s, St. Simon’s, Jekyll, and Sea Island — by a short 20-minute boat or car ride.
+The picturesque town of Brunswick is the main hub that will give you access to Little St. Simon’s, St. Simon’s, Jekyll, and Sea Island (by a short 20-minute boat or car ride).
+Each has its own unique charm with grand 19th-century homes, quaint cobblestone streets, and historic lighthouses.

 Kenai Fjords National Park, Alaska

 Alaska boasts nearly three million lakes, but Kenai Fjords National Park boasts the only one where the Ice Age still stands, making it one of the coolest places to visit in the country.
-Here around 40 glaciers flow from the Harding Icefield where wildlife thrives in its icy waters and lush forests grow in the expansive sheets of ice.
+Here, around 40 glaciers flow from the Harding Icefield where wildlife thrives in its icy waters and lush forests grow in the expansive sheets of ice.

 Aside from marveling at the arctic wonderland, you can enjoy water sports, including kayaking through the icy fjords, dog mushing and ice skating in the winter, and hiking to the glacier peaks for panoramic views.